 – family-friendly: In-Yan-Teopa rock hike, a short distance to Red Wing & Lake City with more recreational options.

-State Park Perk: Borrow Free Equipment
+Minnesota State Parks Perk: Borrow Free Equipment

 While each State Park is different, many offer free equipment for visitors to use while at the park.
 Families can check out free loaner equipment to try out new activities.
 Check at the park office, but loaner equipment can include: